The openworked extra-thin Royal Oak Tourbillon epitomizes the expression of our savoir-faire.

 Several hundred parts come together under the watchful eye of a skilled watchmaker.
 Putting them together is just the beginning of this precise and meticulous finishing effort.

 Meticulous Attention to Detail, Defined

-Each watchmaker starts by putting the timepiece together, testing it, taking it apart, polishing the sections, putting it back together and then doing it all over again until it is worthy of leaving the factory.
+Each watchmaker starts by putting it together, testing it, taking it apart, polishing the sections, putting it back together and then doing it all over again until each timepiece is worthy of leaving the factory.

 Only highly skilled and dedicated watchmakers achieve unparalleled results, like assembling the Royal Oak Grande Complication or Openworked Extra-Thin Royal Oak Tourbillon.

 Casing up a Royal Oak timepiece is a decisive activity.
 Dial and hands are fitted on the movement before disappearing inside the case.